HOW WE CONDUCT OUR RESEARCH

 Behavioural reactions and biological significant effects

-The JIP aims to understand the non-physical effects of E&P sound on marine life behaviour over the course of their lives
+The JIP aims to understand non-physical effects of sound from offshore activities on marine life behaviour over the course of their lives.

 Find out more about the Behavioural reactions and biological significant effects Projects